This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You will be given medicine to help you relax.
 You will lie on your left side and raise one or both knees toward your chest.
 Your healthcare provider will examine your anus and use a finger to check your rectum.
 You may need another enema if your bowel is not empty.
 The scope will be lubricated and gently placed into your anus.
 It will then be passed through your rectum and into your colon.
 Water or air will be put into your colon to help clean or expand it.
 This is done so your healthcare provider can see your colon clearly.

 - Tissue samples may be taken from the walls of your bowel and sent to a lab for tests.
 If you have a polyp, your healthcare provider will pass a wire loop through the scope and use it to hold the polyp.
-The polyp is then burned or cut off the wall of your colon.
-Removed polyps are sent to a lab for tests.
+The polyp is then removed from the wall of your colon.
+The polyps are sent to a lab for tests.
 Pictures of your colon may be taken during the procedure.
-The scope will be removed when the procedure is done.

 What will happen after your colonoscopy:

-- Rest after your procedure.
-You may feel bloated, have some gas and abdominal discomfort.
-You may need to lie on your right side with a heating pad on your abdomen.
-You may need to take short walks to help move the gas out.
-Eat small meals, if you feel bloated.
-Do not drive or make important decisions until the day after your procedure.
+You may feel bloated or have some gas and abdominal discomfort.
+You may need to lie on your left side with a heating pad on your abdomen.

 Risks of a colonoscopy:

 You may have pain or bleeding after the scope or polyps are removed.
 You may also have a slow heartbeat, decreased blood pressure, or increased sweating.
 Your colon may tear due to the increased pressure from the scope and other instruments.
 This may cause bowel contents to leak out of your colon and into your abdomen.
-If this happens, you will need to stay in the hospital and have surgery on your colon.
+If this happens, you will need to have surgery on your colon.

 - You have a large amount of bright red blood in your bowel movements.